 Not only for yourself, but also for others because it is something we have complete control over that make us and others feel good.

-Recipe: Give yourself and 3 strangers a compliment today, and mean it.
+Recipe: Give yourself and

 4. Nutrient O For Oxygen